Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Website

-GAIA (Biodiversity, Agriculture, Food, Environment, Land, Water
+GAIA (Biodiversity, Agriculture, Food, Environment, Earth, Water)

-• Agroresources, Processes, Foods, Products; APAB.
+• Agricultural Resources, Processes, Food, Products; APAB.

 • Biology of Interactions; BDI.

-• Integrative Biology, Diversity and Plant Improvement; BIDAP.
+• Integrative Biology, Diversity, and Plant Improvement; BIDAP.

 • Ecology, Evolution, Genetic Resources, Paleobiology; EERGP.